U.S. Customs and Border Protection civil servants at it again

 Remaining unanswered is why the Grand Forks Police asked for identification from members of the public who were merely watching the police at work.
 Also unanswered is why the U.S. Customs and Border Protection would then detain a person or people who had not engaged in any suspicious activity, let alone any illegal activity.

 This entry was posted on December 6, 2010 at 11:57 pm and is filed under immigration documents, Lutheran Social Services of ND, Lutheran Social Services of North Dakota, North Dakota, openess and transparency in government, police, Somali, U.S. Customs & Border Protection.
-Tagged: Andrea Kepple, Department of Homeland Security, Dept of Homeland Security, detention, FOIA, Freedom of Information Act, Grand Forks, Grand Forks Police, North Dakota, public servants, refugee resettlement, refugee resettlement agencies, refugee resettlement program, refugees, Somali refugee, U.S. Customs and Border Patrol.
+Tagged: Andrea Kepple, Border Patrol, detention, FOIA, Freedom of Information Act, Grand Forks, Homeland Security, immigration, refugees, resettlement, somalis.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.